Websites age faster without a maintenance plan.

 When should updates be made, and by whom?

 It’s important to note that you will not find content updates explicitly listed below.
 Content and everyday site management is not the purpose of a maintenance plan.
-My next and final post in the series will discuss your website management team, including who is responsible for adding to and managing your site’s content.

 Many of the updates your site will see are regular, or recurring, updates.
 These are typically small when viewed individually, and can easily be bundled together into a single, monthly update.
 They include: